-7. State Contribution Additional State contributions for the current plan year are assumed to be contributed in a lump sum on the July 1 following the plan year end.
+6. DROP participation All members elect the DROP at the earliest possible date and to be contributed in a lump sum on the July 1 following the plan year end.
 These amounts from the prior plan year are treated as a contribution receivable on the plan's financial statements.